This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 We last visited The Axe on a Sunday afternoon and the place was heaving.
 The outdoor beer garden at The Axe was rammed so we opted to have a seat at the bar and watch as a steady procession of Sunday roasts streamed out the kitchen.
 Popular with all ages, The Axe is a popular pub with locals and craft beer connoisseurs – enjoy!

-4. Church Road, Stoke Newington
+4. Church Street, Stoke Newington

-The best way to visit Church Road is to walk the length and breadth of it first, visiting all the independent book shops, gift stores and craft shops before opting on a bar or cafe to sit in.
+The best way to visit Church Street is to walk the length and breadth of it first, visiting all the independent book shops, gift stores and craft shops before opting on a bar or cafe to sit in.

 5. Stoke Newington coffee shops and coffee culture

 Talk about coffee culture!
 Stoke Newington is renowned for its coffee shops and cafes (if you haven’t ‘bean’ there yet, why not?!).
 From a Sunday stroll along Church Street to a weekday caffeine fix, Stoke Newington must have one of the highest density of coffee shops of any area in North London.

 One of the most famous and popular coffee shops in Stoke Newington is Esters, a homely hangout (the spot for French toast and a good roast).
 Other popular coffee shops include the cafe at Clissold House in Clissold Park (the best outdoor spot on this guide), The Yellow Warbler and Caffeine Fix (both on Church Street).

 We lucked out with our first visit to the Good Egg in Stoke Newington, a neighbourhood deli style cafe and diner, a neighbourhood deli style cafe and diner.